 Dr. Itzik Eshel Joined TE as Director of Education, and continues to serve today.

-Cantor Rosalie Boxt Joins TE, and continue to serves today.
+Cantor Rosalie Boxt Joins TE.

 TE forms KULANU Group supporting Gay, Lesbian, Bi-sexual and Transgender adults